DPT Frequently Asked Questions

 Are there scholarships available?

 The DPT program has scholarship dollars available to incoming and current students.
 These scholarships are based on academic performance as well as financial need.
-The regional campuses may have endowments or funds that provide additional scholarship monies.
-Information on these scholarships is available from the SHP Office of Admissions and Student Affairs. (http://www.ttuhsc.edu/shp/admissions/).
-Additional Financial Aid information is available from the TTUHSC Office of Financial Aid (http://www.ttuhsc.edu/financialaid/).
+Incoming students will be notified if they received a competitive scholarship in their admission letter.
+Scholarship opportunities for current students will be sent out from student affairs as they become available.
+Additional Financial Aid information is available from the TTUHSC Office of Financial Aid.